jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ![](images/7.%20Commands%20Ideas.013.png)

-A call to any square that represents the same command, might be a call to the same command.
-A reference to either of the command references, is a reference to the same command.
+Both squares now represent the same command.
+A call to either square, is a call to the same command.

-Therefore, when a command reference might be called, it is like the referenced command is called:
+Therefore, when a command reference is called, the referenced command is called:

 ![](images/7.%20Commands%20Ideas.017.jpeg)